spdx/spdx-spec/chapters/snippet-information.md

 - the SPDX document creator has intentionally provided no information (no meaning should be implied by doing so).

-If the Concluded License is not the same as the License Information in File, a written explanation should be provided in the Comments on License field (see [9.7](#9.7)).
+If the Concluded License is not the same as the License Information in Snippet, a written explanation should be provided in the Comments on License field (see [9.7](#9.7)).
 With respect to `NOASSERTION`, a written explanation in the Comments on License field (see [9.7](#9.7)) is preferred.
 The metadata for the snippet concluded license field is shown in Table 56.

 Table 56 — Metadata for the snippet concluded license field